dmotz/natal/README.md

 (swap! app-state assoc :text "Hello Native World")
 ```

-When the REPL starts it will print the location of its compilation log.
+When the REPL connects to the simulator it will print the location of its
+compilation log.
 It's useful to tail it to see any errors, like so:

 ```
 $ tail -f /Volumes/Ambly-81C53995/watch.log